hirsimaki-markus/seapie/README.md

 ## Todo
 * Implement support for global variables
-* Look for a way to allow assinging new variables and importing from seapie prompt without having to rely on exec() in main program
+* Look for a way to allow assinging new variables and importing from seapie prompt without having to rely on exec() in main program (this might actually be impossible without disabling some optimizations)
+* Implement way to easily change scope inside the prompt

 ## Unlicensing
 Distributed under [The Unlicense](https://choosealicense.com/licenses/unlicense/) <img src="https://raw.githubusercontent.com/hirsimaki-markus/SEAPIE/master/images/unlisence.png" width="12" height="12"/> by Markus Hirsimäki in 2019